wieslawsoltes/Dock/docs/dock-docking-groups.md

 {
     Id = "FlexTool",
     Title = "Flexible Tool",
-    DockGroup = null // Can dock anywhere
+    DockGroup = null // Can dock globally anywhere and locally with other ungrouped dockables };
-};
 ```